The Admin By Request value proposition

 When the user makes the request for administrator rights (hence the name Admin By Request), two things can happen.

-When you are signed in to this portal, you decide in your settings, whether you allow administrator access without
+When you are signed in to this portal, you decide in your settings, whether you allow administrator access with

 If you are using Azure AD only, you can filter by Azure groups.

-If you allow access without approval, the user becomes time-limited administrator right away.
+If you allow access with auto-approval, the user becomes time-limited administrator right away.
 If you do not,

-someone must approve in the portal and an email flow starts.
+someone must approve the request in the portal and an email flow starts.
 In either case, the user will see the window below

 and must enter reason for this need.
 You can disable the screen for auto-approved users.